spider-club/baldr/README.md

 >This software is in early development stage

-Scrape and crawler framework written in Kotlin.
+Scraping and crawler framework written in Kotlin.